 In addition to the methods, the RCS information are stored in the local address book thanks to the Contacts Contract interface of the Android Software Development Kit (SDK).
 This permits to have a native integration of RCS in the address book.

-See the following MIME-type to be supported and are represented by constants in the ContactsProvider class:
+See the following MIME-type to be supported and are represented by constants in the ContactProvider class: